Yandex Cloud

 Json_as_stringJson_as_string

-This format is based on the JSON format.
-Instead of splitting the input JSON document into fields, this format treats each line of the file either as a single JSON object or a single string.
-It is convenient when the list of fields is not fixed and may change across different messages.
+This format is JSON-based.
+Instead of splitting the input JSON document into fields, it treats each line in the file as a single JSON object.
+Use this format when the list of fields may change across different messages.

 With this format, each file must contain: